Ravikumar249/ravi/README.md

 # ravi
-this repository is foe practice purpose only
+this repository is for practice purpose only